Sogekiing/linkedlist/README.md

-Project whose main goal is using Linked list in PHP
+Project whose main goal is to use Linked list in PHP